 But in Africa

-Across Africa, no major traditional bank has publicly launched digital asset services, in part because many governments restrict domestic institutions from dealing in cryptocurrencies.
-That stance may soon evolve as more central banks study rules for crypto assets.
+Across Africa, no major traditional bank has publicly launched digital asset services, in part because some governments restrict domestic institutions from dealing in cryptocurrencies.
+That policy posture may change as central banks study rules for crypto assets and related market conduct requirements.

 - Botswana enacted a crypto regulation law (January).